zcadditions/ZCA-Bootstrap-Plugins/README.md

 2 - Apply the "new plugin" label to the issue

-3 - Provide a link to the Zen-Cart Plugin
+3 - Provide a link to where you've seen this along with a detailed description.